-Students who wish to change program areas (e.g. from Educational Psychology to Special Education) must have their files reviewed and recommended for admission by the faculty of the new program area.
+Students who wish to change program areas within the same degree program (e.g. from Educational Psychology to Special Education) must have their files reviewed and recommended for admission by the faculty of the new program area.
 This is not automatic.
 If both the new and old area groups are in agreement, the new faculty advisor should notify the Graduate Program Coordinator to update the area of specialization.